-How to Change Oil for a Lawn Mower
+How and When to Change Oil in a Lawn Mower

 The Family Handyman automotive expert, Rick Muscoplat, will show you how to change lawn mower oil.

-Changing your oil for a lawn mower after every 25 hours of use will keep your engine healthy.
-Find out the best way to change oil for a push lawn mower in this video, including how to drain oil from a lawn mower.
-Learn more about lawn mower tune-up.
+Changing your oil for a lawn mower after every 25-50 hours of use will keep your engine healthy.
+Find out the best way to change oil for a push lawn mower in this video.